 Inside the Header element let’s add information about our snippet

-Title: is the name of the snippet
+- Title: is the name of the snippet

-Shortcut: is the shortcut that we use inside of visual studio to activate the snippet
+- Shortcut: is the shortcut that we use inside of visual studio to activate the snippet

-Description: description of your snippet
+- Description: description of your snippet

-Author: your name!
+- Author: your name!

 Declarations element that allows us to declare the parameters (the replaceable parts) of our snippets, and the

-The Declarations element contains a list of Literals, one for each parameters of the snippet.
+Literal elements, one for each parameters of the snippet.
 For each parameter we have to specify the ID (that needs to be unique), a tooltip and the default value.

 $end$ that we didn’t declare.
 This is a predefined value that represents the position of the cursor after the snippet is inserted in the editor.
 In this case the cursor will be placed after the snippet.